 Both NVIDIA G-SYNC Ultimate and AMD FreeSync Premium Pro technologies ensure smooth HDR gaming experience while still preserving the variable refresh rate feature of the prior generations.

-HDR (High Dynamic Range) is arguably the next big step in PC gaming and while it still requires some work to be done in order to be perfectly viable, both AMD and NVIDIA have their own implementations to address the issues with using HDR in Windows.
+HDR (High Dynamic Range) is arguably the next big step in PC gaming, and while it still requires some work to be done to be perfectly viable, both AMD and NVIDIA have their own implementations to address the issues with using HDR in Windows.

-When both a video game and a monitor support HDR, the gameplay experience can be enriched with more lifelike colors, a higher brightness, and a superior contrast ratio.
+When both a video game and monitor support HDR, the gaming experience is improved with better colors, brightness, and contrast ratio to create the picture the way game developers intended.

 So, what is the role of FreeSync Premium Pro and G-SYNC Ultimate in all this?

-Both technologies still feature a variable refresh rate which is the main asset of the previous-gen FreeSync and G-SYNC.
+Both technologies still feature a variable refresh rate (VRR), which is the main asset of the previous-gen FreeSync and G-SYNC.

 AMD FreeSync Premium Pro

 Unlike the first-generation FreeSync displays, for a monitor to feature FreeSync Premium Pro (previously known as ‘FreeSync 2’ and ‘FreeSync 2 HDR’), it will have to meet a set of requirements.

 Firstly, all FreeSync Premium Pro monitors must support LFC (Low Framerate Compensation), which means that their VRR range must be at least 2:1.